-- 1. To deliver an academically sound program of study that develops the knowledge and skills required of students entering graduate or professional study in the health professions. - 2.
-To recruit and retain well qualified diverse students. - 3.
-To employ teaching formats and instructional media appropriate to achieve desired learning outcomes. - 4.
-To provide a supportive and stimulating environment for faculty to achieve excellence in teaching and scholarly activities.
+- 1. To deliver an academically sound program of study that develops the knowledge and skills required of students entering graduate or professional study in biomedical sciences. - 2.
+To recruit and retain highly motivated diverse students. - To employ teaching formats and instructional media appropriate to achieve desired learning outcomes.